ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 #### 2.3.6.1 Narrating Outcomes

-You GM narrates the contest **outcome**.
+Your GM narrates the contest **outcome**.
 Their narration should take into account the **prize** and the **tactics** used by each side.
 Your GM may invite you to contribute more detail on your actions as part of that narration, if they wish.
-But the GM is the final arbiter of the how the story progresses as a result of the rolls - provided they respect the **outcome** in which you win or lose the **prize**.
+But the GM is the final arbiter of how the story progresses as a result of the rolls - provided they respect the **outcome** in which you win or lose the **prize**.

  Your GM should bear in mind your **result** when describing the outcome.
 For example, if you **succeeded**, but the **resistance** **succeeded** better, the GM should describe your actions as successful, but the **resistance** as doing better.
 If your **result** was a **critical** and the **resistance's** **result** was a **fumble** your GM should describe a crushing **defeat** in which your adversary is clearly outclassed.